sanazjml/QuantISH_pipeline/Whole Slide-FISH/Readme.md

 ## QuantISH: RNA in situ hybridization image analysis pipeline (Whole slide images)

-This repository contains the image analysis pipeline introduced in paper “QuantISH: RNA in situ hybridization image analysis pipeline to quantify cell type-specific target RNA expression and variability in tissue samples”.
+This repository contains the image analysis pipeline introduced in paper “QuantISH: RNA in situ hybridization image analysis framework for quantifying cell type-specific target RNA expression and variability in tissue samples”.

 Here is the Whole Slide-FISH version of pipeline which quantifies cell type-specific target RNA in immunofluorescence stained whole slide images.